-Architectural Review is one of the processes necessary for hospital, ambulatory surgical center (ASC), and special care facility* license approval.
-The owner/operator may not begin construction of a new building, new addition, renovation, alteration, modification, or conversion of an existing building until the Department of State Health Services approves final construction documents.
-Refer to Texas Administrative Code (TAC) 117 – End Stage Renal Disease Facilities, 125 – Special Care Facilities, 133 – Hospital Licensing, 134 – Psychiatric Hospitals and Crisis Stabilization Units, or 135 – Ambulatory Surgical Centers, as applicable.
+An architectural review is one of the processes that is necessary in order to receive license approval from the Department of State Health Services (DSHS) and must be completed for hospitals, ambulatory surgical centers (ASCs), dialysis facilities (ESRDs), free standing emergency medical care facilities (FEMCs), and special care facilities.* The owner/operator may not begin construction of a new building, new addition, renovation, alteration, modification, or conversion of an existing building until the Department of State Health Services, Architectural Review Group, approves final construction and necessary documents.
+Please refer to 25 Texas Administrative Code (TAC) Chapter 117 – End Stage Renal Disease Facilities, Chapter 125 – Special Care Facilities, Chapter 131 – Freestanding Emergency Medical Care Facilities, Chapter 133 – Hospital Licensing, Chapter 134 – Psychiatric Hospitals and Crisis Stabilization Units, or Chapter 135 – Ambulatory Surgical Centers, as applicable.

 *Submission of plans and specifications may be determined by the local regulating authority, see TAC §125.91.